mrizvic/js-qddb/README.md

 # QDDB - quick and dirty database

-I needed simple and RESTful key/value so I ended up writing this.
+I needed simple and RESTful key/value storage so I ended up writing this.
 Each stored key has a property of created, modified and accessed timestamp in ISO 8601 format.

 SIGUSR2 signal handler is written to produce some statistics on console.log()